This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 In this case, you can have two choices:

-- Move one and make a new application, by avoiding the previous mistakes and improving your situation.
+- move on and make a new application by avoiding previous mistakes and improving your situation.

-- Write an Appeal Letter for Schengen Visa rejection, but only if you think that your application has been rejected by mistake or unjustly.
-You should have a strong basis to write this letter and present facts that support your point.
+- write an Appeal Letter for Schengen Visa rejection, but only if you think that your application has been rejected by mistake or unjustly.
+You should have a strong basis for writing this letter and present facts that support your point.